UE Sants

 Unió Esportiva Sants is a football team based in Barcelona.
-Founded in 1922, it plays in Tercera División RFEF – Group 5.
+Founded in 1922, it plays in Primera Catalana – Group 2.
 Its stadium is Camp de futbol de l’Energia, with a capacity of 1,000.

+It used to have a cycling section that was responsible for organizing the Tour of Catalonia.

 History

 F.C.
 Internacional de Barcelona and C.E.
 Sants merged in UE Sants.
 It happened on 26 April 1922, and Josep Roig Chovar became the club's first president.